samuelroland/CloudSys-labs/lab3/chatbotLab3.md

 # Chatbot lab

 ## Goal
-Using proprietary APIs of Cloud providers used from a single chatbot online.
-Based on the slides schemas, we updated the view with the 2 steps.
+Using proprietary APIs of Cloud providers from a single online chatbot.
+Based on the slides schemas, we updated the 2 architecture diagrams.

 **First step**: Setup an S3 bucket on OpenStack, be able to download documents, send them to Google Vertex AI to get their embeddings equivalent.
 Then, we want to store these floats vectors into an Azure Cosmos DB database.